GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Conclusions

 \section{Conclusions}

 We presented GNC-Pose, a fully learning-free framework for monocular 6D object pose estimation on textured objects.
-The pipeline begins with multi-view rendering to establish dense correspondences, incorporates geometry-aware weighting to suppress ambiguous matches, and employs a non-convex GNC-based PnP solver for robust optimization.
-By combining structural priors derived directly from the CAD model with a principled graduated non-convexity schedule, our method achieves stable convergence under severe correspondence noise and geometric ambiguity—without relying on learned features, annotated datasets, or category-specific priors.
-Extensive experiments on the YCB Object and Model Set \cite{calli2015ycb} show that GNC-Pose substantially outperforms existing learning-free approaches and achieves accuracy competitive with modern learned systems, while remaining lightweight and CPU-efficient.
+Our method achieves stable convergence under correspondence noise and geometric ambiguity without relying on learned features, annotated datasets, or category-specific priors.
+Experiments on the YCB Object and Model Set \cite{calli2015ycb} show that GNC-Pose substantially outperforms existing learning-free approaches and achieves accuracy competitive with modern learned systems, while remaining lightweight and CPU-efficient.

-Looking ahead, we plan to incorporate object tracking, extend the method to deformable and articulated objects, and leverage temporal priors for real-time robotic manipulation.
+Looking ahead, we plan to incorporate object tracking, extend the method to deformable and articulated objects, and use temporal priors for real-time robotic manipulation.
 Another promising direction is to tackle strongly textureless or low-contrast objects by integrating geometry-aware priors with differentiable rendering or photometric consistency cues, enabling reliable pose estimation even when appearance-based features become uninformative.